Out-of-order execution: Dispatch and issue decoupling allows out-of-order issue

-One of the differences created by the new paradigm is the creation of queues that allows the dispatch step to be decoupled from the issue step and the graduation stage to be decoupled from the execute stage.
+One of the differences created by the new paradigm is the creation of queues that allow the dispatch step to be decoupled from the issue step and the graduation stage to be decoupled from the execute stage.
 An early name for the paradigm was decoupled architecture.
 In the earlier in-order processors, these stages operated in a fairly lock-step, pipelined fashion.

-The instructions of the program may not be run in the originally specified order, as long as the end result is correct.
-It separates the fetch and decode stages from the execute stage in a pipelined processor by using a buffer.

-The buffer's purpose is to partition the memory access and execute functions in a computer program and achieve high-performance by exploiting the fine-grain parallelism between the two.
+The fetch and decode stages is separated from the execute stage in a pipelined processor by using a buffer.
+The buffer's purpose is to partition the memory access and execute functions in a computer program and achieve high performance by exploiting the fine-grain parallelism between the two.
 In doing so, it effectively hides all memory latency from the processor's perspective.

 A larger buffer can, in theory, increase throughput.
 However, if the processor has a branch misprediction then the entire buffer may need to be flushed, wasting a lot of clock cycles and reducing the effectiveness.
 Furthermore, larger buffers create more heat and use more die space.
-For this reason processor designers today favour a multi-threaded design approach.
+For this reason processor designers today favor a multi-threaded design approach.

-Decoupled architectures are generally thought of as not useful for general purpose computing as they do not handle control intensive code well.
+Decoupled architectures are generally thought of as not useful for general-purpose computing as they do not handle control-intensive code well.
 Control intensive code include such things as nested branches that occur frequently in operating system kernels.
 Decoupled architectures play an important role in scheduling in very long instruction word (VLIW) architectures.

-To avoid false operand dependencies, which would decrease the frequency when instructions could be issued out of order, a technique called register renaming is used.
-In this scheme, there are more physical registers than defined by the architecture.
-The physical registers are tagged so that multiple versions of the same architectural register can exist at the same time.

 Execute and writeback decoupling allows program restart

-The queue for results is necessary to resolve issues such as branch mispredictions and exceptions/traps.
-The results queue allows programs to be restarted after an exception, which requires the instructions to be completed in program order.
+The queue for results is necessary to resolve issues such as branch mispredictions and exceptions.
+The results queue allows programs to be restarted after an exception and for the instructions to be completed in program order.
 The queue allows results to be discarded due to mispredictions on older branch instructions and exceptions taken on older instructions.

-The ability to issue instructions past branches that are yet to resolve is known as speculative execution.
+The ability to issue instructions past branches that have yet to be resolved is known as speculative execution.